 When the project is finished, the pattern will stand out from the background because it is worked in a bumpier stitch than the background, or it will recede if the background is the more textured stitch and the image is worked in Stockinette.

-Textured stitch patterns are best for very simple, large motifs that make it easy to see what the image is supposed to be.
-Some examples:
+Textured stitch patterns are best for very simple, large motifs that make it easy to see what the image is supposed to be, like in the Heart Washcloth.

 02 of 04